Home Assistant Simplifies OAuth2 Application Credentials Management

 client_secret: YOUR_CLIENT_SECRET

-It isn't just the authentication process that has changes when integrating Google Calendar with Home Assistant.
-The integration now behaves like other integrations set up in the dashboard, rather than the YAML configuration.
-Home Assistant now lists your individual calendars as entities, and you can also set the appropriate permission (read and write or read-only) straight from the integrations page, by clicking on the configure button.
+The changes to the Google Calendar integration go beyond just authentication.
+The integration now behaves like other integrations set up through the Dashboard, rather than the YAML configuration.
+Home Assistant will now list your individual calendars as entities, allowing you to set permissions (read and write or read-only) directly from the integrations page by clicking the configure button.

-What this also allows you to do is easily customize your calendars.
+These changes also allow for easy customization of your calendars.
 From the entities page, you can enable, disable, or hide calendars.
-Just as with any other entity, you can also use the graphical interface to change a calendars name, entity ID (i.e., calendar.something), icon, and area.
+You can also use the graphical interface to change a calendar's name, entity ID (e.g., calendar.something), icon, and area.

-For comparison, the old configuration looked something like this:
+Previously, the configuration for Google Calendar looked something like this:

 - cal_id: "*****@group.calendar.google.com"